darklang/docs/docs/contributing/general-concepts.md

 ## Editor vs Production (how code runs)

-Code runs in two places in Dark, in the Editor, and in Production.
+Code runs in two places in Dark: in the Editor, and in Production.
 In production, we have a Kubernetes cluster of interpreters with HTTP servers which are connected to a database, connected to the internet via Google Cloud infrastructure, that run Dark programs.